Egypt needed a last ditch penalty by Mohammed Salah to ensure their place in the 2018 World Cup.

 MIDFIELDERS: Tarek Hamed, (Zamalek), Shikabala (Zamalek), Abdallah Said (Al Ahli), Sam Morsy (Wigan Athletic), Mohamed Elneny (Arsenal), Mahmoud Kahraba (Al Ittihad), Ramadan Sobhi (Stoke City), Mahmoud Hassan (Kasimpasa), Amr Warda (Atromitos Athens).

 FORWARDS: Marwan Mohsen (Al Ahly), Mohamed Salah (Liverpool).

 Mohamed Salah injured his shoulder during the champions League Final after a challenge by Sergio Ramos.
 Time will tell if he is fit enough to play.

 The Unanswered Questions

-What sights will Egypt be setting themselves next summer?
+What sights will Egypt be setting themselves at the tournament?

 Hector Cuper says a place in the last 16 is the ambition, but a lack of experience may count against them.
 Egypt, however, will point to the fact that they reached the Final of the Nations Cup after missing three successive African championships.